 The need for K-12 teachers in the areas of mathematics and science is great in the region.
 Mathematics is a strong major for future teachers.
 The Mathematics Department participates in UMass Dartmouth's programs to prepare teachers who are highly qualified, helping provide opportunities for students to receive both initial and professional licensure.
 Specifically, the department supports students who seek initial licensure as a Teacher of Mathematics (5-8) (8-12) through the MAT program.
 Students should indicate their interest both to their Mathematics major advisor and to an advisor in UMass Dartmouth's Education Department, to plan to take appropriate prerequisite and enrichment courses.

-Degree Track Sheets for the Three Options
+Degree Track Sheets for the four Options

 Student Learning Outcomes